Jellyfish Class

 There are many ways that you can support your child to have a healthy, fun filled year in school!

-• Please ensure that they have the correct PE kit.
-Our PE day is on Friday, so please ensure your child comes into school on Fridays wearing their PE kit.
+- Please ensure that they have the correct PE kit.
+Our PE days are Wednesday and Friday, so please ensure your child comes into school on these days wearing their PE kit.

-• Please provide appropriate clothing for outdoor learning, we will not let the weather stop us!
+- Please provide appropriate clothing, specifically for OPAL, as we will not let the weather stop us!
+Ensure wet weather clothing and wellies are clearly named and labelled.

 Contact us